 Your Housing Application allows you to indicate certain lifestyle characteristics you may want Residence Life to consider when making your housing placement.
 Housing placements are made based on a variety of factors, including your indicated preferences.
-To make the best possible match for you based on your preferences, please fill out your Housing Application by June 5, available through myPugetSound now.
+To make the best possible match for you based on your preferences, please fill out your Housing Application by June 5, available through myPugetSound by May 1.
 Your Housing Application link will appear on your account once your $500 tuition deposit has been processed.
 All applications submitted before June 5 will be given equal consideration.

 Housing assignments will be based on your responses, available space, and your best match for roommates.
-Special considerations are made for medical or health related needs, placement in academic residential programs, placement in various themed housing programs, lifestyle preferences, roommate requests, and availability.
+Special considerations are made for medical or health-related needs, placement in academic, residential programs, placement in various themed housing programs, lifestyle preferences, roommate requests, and availability.
 All information provided in the Housing Application are preferences, and specific housing arrangements cannot be guaranteed.

 As an incoming new student, if you have met another incoming new student that you would like to request as a roommate, you may indicate this preference on your housing application.
 You will need the Puget Sound identification number for the person you are requesting to be matched with.
-Your Puget Sound ID can be found on your welcome page of your myPugetSound portal:
+Your Puget Sound ID can be found on the welcome page of your myPugetSound portal:

 Both parties must request one another as roommates to be roomed together.

 Are you interested in living in a community of peers who share a common interest in outdoor activities or appreciation?
-Students selected to live in the Adventure Education themed Schiff Hall possess the desire to enjoy and learn from outdoor experiences.
+Students selected to live in the Adventure Education themed Schiff Hall desire to enjoy and learn from outdoor experiences.
 Prior experience with outdoor activities is not required.
 If you are interested in living in this community focused on the outdoors, please indicate you are

 In addition to Residential Seminars, the Business Leadership Program (BLP) and Honors program house students together in one community with roommates from the BLP or Honors program.
-If you are interested in living on the BLP or the Honors floor in Regester Hall, please indicate your interest on the housing application.
+If you are interested in living on the BLP or the Honors floor in Regester Hall, please indicate your interest in the housing application.

-Please indicate on your housing application if you have a specific medical accommodation request or concern, such as a mobility need, psychological condition that impacts your housing assignment, or request for accommodation of a medical support animal.
+Please indicate your housing application if you have a specific medical accommodation request or concern, such as a mobility need, a psychological condition that impacts your housing assignment, or a request for accommodation of a medical support animal.
 Residence Life will follow up individually with students regarding the specifics of their needs.